 Kodama: Yes, so if you’re an adult, I recommend reading Treasure Island again and re-immersing yourself in those memories.
 Then if you play Skies of Arcadia after that, I think it will double or triple your enjoyment.

-—Please give a final message for our readers today.
+—Please give a final message.